jasonwebb/dla-of/README.md

 | `-r` | `--radius`       | Initial bounding radius                | `-r 10.0`       | 0                 |

 ### Examples
-Use 1000 particles and output a CSV file every 10 iterations.
+Use 1000 particles and output a point data file every 10 iterations.
 ```
 ./dlaf -p 1000 -n 10
 ```

-Use default particle count and output to custom CSV file
+Use default particle count and output to point data file with custom name
 ```
-./dlaf -o output.csv
+./dlaf -o output
 ```

 Use custom particle count and tweak several simulation parameters in various forms